 Tree Names

 The trees at right were named "Nimrod" and "Diana."
 These white oaks were TCI's first teaching trees.
 We consider Nimrod, whose diameter at breast height was 53 inches, to be the "most climbed tree" ever because his branches hosted TCI students and beginning climbers for over 20 years.
 His name refers to a biblical figure, described as "a mighty one on the earth."
-Diana, whose diameter at breast height was 48 inches, was the goddess of the hunt and wild animals in Roman mythology; it is thought that oak groves were sacred to her.
+Diana, whose diameter at breast height was 48 inches, was the goddess of the hunt and wild animals in Roman mythology.
+It is thought that oak groves were sacred to her.

 Join Our Mailing List